trgoofi/trgoofi.github.com/_posts/2012-07-24-setting-up-service-in-ios-devices.md

 This assume you can ssh to your devices.

 **PS:** While you open files in this directory with your text editor you will see symbols that don't make senses.
 Don't be panic.
 It just XML files.
+You can install [plist Editor for Windows][1] to open and edit it.

 ## References
 1. [Creating Launch Daemons and Agents] (http://developer.apple.com/library/mac/#documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html)